 Waste as an Opportunity

 We don't think of our byproducts as waste.
 Along with traditional recycling, we believe in repurposing everything we can.
 Spent brewer's grain finds new life as a soil amendment on our farms and feed for livestock used in our brewpub's menu items.
 We've even used spent grain to cultivate mushrooms.
 Low-fill beers become sauces, ice creams, soups, sausage, and even soap.
-And used french fry oil becomes fuel for our Fatty Wagon, an energy-efficient shuttle that delivers brewpub guests to downtown sporting events.
 Take, make, remake--that's how we operate.

 Great Lakes Brewing Company engages in economic, social, and environment practices that achieve a sustainable yet profitable business.
-We aim to be a thoughful and diligent role model in our industry and for our community.
+We aim to be a thoughtful and diligent role model in our industry and for our community.
 Whenever possible, we seek partners who share our values and our commitment to quality.
+When making purchasing decisions, we value:

 which we define as the maximum amount of use from the minimum amount of resources.
 We value frugality in the use of resources and energy, the usage of renewable resources, the reduction of waste throughout the supply chain, and advocacy for environmental change